Surfers Paradise, Queensland: History

 In December 1938, tenders were called to construct a Methodist Church in Hamilton Avenue, just off the Pacific Highway, close to the beach.
 The church was to seat 140 people and was designed by architect W. J. E. Kerrison.
 It was anticipated that the church would open at Easter in 1939.
 However, tenders were called again in July 1939.
 In June 1940, church officials indicated that they still did not have sufficient funds to build the church.
 In September 1940, tenders were called again to build the church in Clifford Street.
 On Saturday 23 October 1940, the stump-capping ceremony was held.
 On Saturday 14 December 1940, the Surfers Paradise Methodist Church was opened by Reverend Wilfred Slater, the President of the Methodist Conference.
 In 1977, it was part of the amalgamation that created the Uniting Church in Australia and became known as Clifford Street Uniting Church.
 The church celebrated its 50th anniversary in December 1990.
 An amalgamation of the Uniting Church congregations on the Gold Coast resulted in the closure of the Clifford Street church, which was relocated to Emmanuel College in Carrara to serve as their chapel.
 It was officially reopened at the college on 7 July 1991.

+In the late 40s Margot Kelly moved here and had the Hibiscus Room built.
+This was a fine-dining restaurant and entertainment venue that attracted an exclusive clientele.
 A development boom followed in the 1950s and 1960s.
 The first highrise in Surfers Paradise was erected in 1959 and was named the Kinkabool.
 The Kinkabool stood 10 stories high and remains to this day in Hanlan Street.
 Many tall apartment buildings were constructed in the decades that followed, including the iconic buildings included the Iluka, St Tropez and The Pink Poodle.
 The boom later saw strong Japanese investment in the 1980s.